vermiliondesign/javascript-style-guide/README.md

 myObject.foo = 'bar';
 ```
 ##### Setting properties
-For object properties, follow the same naming conventions as variables.
+For object properties, follow the same naming conventions of variables.
 ```javascript
 // set initial values or defaults like this var myObject.foo = {